 Next to San Lorenzo church and a short walk from the Duomo, the budget-friendly Hotel Ginori al Duomo has a pool and rooms large enough for families.
 There's no elevator, so kids will get to run off their excess energy.

 On the upper floors of a well-updated historic building between the Duomo and the rail station, Hotel Perseo has an elevator to all floors.
 The included breakfast buffet has plenty of choices, and the price is easy on the family budget.

-In a peaceful riverside setting, away from the crowds around the historic sights, Hotel Mulino di Firenze offers guests free parking and a free shuttle into the center, a boon for families touring Tuscany by car.
+In a peaceful riverside setting, away from the crowds around the historic sights, Hotel Mulino di Firenze offers guests free parking and a free shuttle into the center, and a swimming pool that makes it popular with families.
 Vaulted ceilings and other rustic antique features recall its origins as a water mill.
 The restaurant, which serves breakfast and dinner, overlooks the river, and in warm weather, you can dine on the covered terrace.
-The hotel also has a pool.